fpryor33/ConleyDynamics.jl/docs/src/man/lefschetz.md

 The fields of this struct relate to the mathematical definition of a Lefschetz complex ``X`` in the following way:

-- The integer `ncells` gives the total number of cells in ``X``.
-  Internally, these cells are numbered by integers ranging from `1` to `ncells`.
+- Internally, every cell of the Lefschetz complex is represented by an integer between 1 and the total number of cells.
+However, in order to make it easier to interpret the results of computations, each cell in a Lefschetz complex has to also be given a label.
+These labels are contained in the field `labels::Vector{String}`, where `labels[k]` gives the label of cell `k`.
 - The vector `dimensions` is a `Vector{Int}` and collects the dimensions of the cells.
 In other words, the cell which is indexed by the integer `k` has dimension `dimensions[k]`.
-- The integer `dim` describes the overall dimension of the Lefschetz complex, which is the largest dimension of a cell.
+  It is expected that the dimension vector is increasing, and the constructor method will verify this.
+Otherwise, an error is triggered.
 - The incidence coefficient map ``\kappa`` is encoded in the sparse matrix `boundary`.
 This matrix is a square matrix with `ncells` rows and columns.
 The ``k``-th column contains the incidence